dmcquay/dmcquay.github.io/_posts/2015-09-18-cloning-rds-instances-for-testing.md

  - No multi AZ so we're not paying for availability we don't need
  - No minor version upgrade.
 We're going to clobber it every night anyway
- - Mine is in a VPC, so I must tell it was subnet group it should be in
+ - Mine is in not in the default VPC, so I must tell it was subnet group it should be in

 {% highlight bash %}
 aws rds restore-db-instance-from-db-snapshot \